gramps-project/gramps-web-docs/docs/user-guide/sync.md

 ## Installation

-The addon requires Gramps 5.1 running on Python 3.7 or newer.
+The addon requires Gramps 5.2 running on Python 3.8 or newer.
-It is available in Gramps Desktop and can be installed [in the usual way](https://www.gramps-project.org/wiki/index.php/5.1_Addons#Installing_Addons_in_Gramps).
+It is available in Gramps Desktop and can be installed [in the usual way](https://www.gramps-project.org/wiki/index.php/5.2_Addons#Installing_Addons_in_Gramps).

+!!! warn
+    Please make sure to use the same version of Gramps on your desktop as the one running on your server.
+See the [Get Help](../help.md) section for how to find out which Gramps version your server is running.
+The Gramps version has the form `MAJOR.MINOR.PATCH`, and `MAJOR` and `MINOR` must be the same on web and desktop.

 Optional step: